adm2018/curium/CONTRIBUTING.md

 Where a patch set affects consensus critical code, the bar will be set much higher in terms of discussion and peer review requirements, keeping in mind that mistakes could be very costly to the wider community.
 This includes refactoring of consensus critical code.

-Where a patch set proposes to change the PIVX consensus, it must have been discussed extensively on the forums and Slack, be accompanied by a widely discussed Proposal and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the maintainers.
+Where a patch set proposes to change the Curium consensus, it must have been discussed extensively on the forums and Slack, be accompanied by a widely discussed Proposal and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the maintainers.

 Finding Reviewers
 As most reviewers are themselves developers with their own projects, the review process can be quite lengthy, and some amount of patience is required.
 If you find that you've been waiting for a pull request to be given attention for several months, there may be a number of reasons for this, some of which you can do something about: